bxt/tritreeeee/README.md

 npm install
 ```

-Developing works best if you use an IDE with TypeScript and ESLint support built in.
+Developing works best if you use an IDE with TypeScript and ESLint support built-in.
 Then just start the dev server:

 ```bash
 npm run dev